 If retained as your defense counsel, we will use our knowledge of pre-trial diversion programs, drug court or other creative measures that may allow you to avoid a criminal conviction or significantly minimize the penalties that may result from a drug possession charge.

-For best results in your cocaine case, talk to an Orlando cocaine, possession, distribution or trafficking lawyer as soon as possible.
+For best results in your cocaine case, talk to an Orlando drug possession lawyer as soon as possible.
 Early advocacy is important.
 If your attorney is on board while your case is still under investigation, you lawyer may succeed in preventing charges from being filed.

 Did police use proper procedures in gathering evidence?
 Or did they engage in illegal search and seizure?